Columbus2016/team-9/Presentation.md

 - Student decisions affect the characters academic and social life.
 - Certain decisions may increase social status or future oppurtunities at the expense of the the character's academic life
 - Students are encouraged to work towards certain goals that increase their characters academic and social status
-- The ultimate goal is that the characrers graduate.
+- The goal is that the characters graduate.